 But fewer than 9,000 were dispatched in the first 11 months of this year, marking a 20 percent decline from 2016.

-If you ask young people [about it], they don't know what a telegram is.
+, they don’t know what a telegram is.”]

 And with fees rising to 16 euro ($19) for a 20-word message, the telegram has not been able to compete with today’s technology.